 - Applying the polish: Apply the polish in a gentle circular motion.
 For intricate areas, use a cotton-tipped swab to apply the cleaner.
 Make sure all polish is removed when you're finished, using additional cotton swabs if needed.
 Once the piece looks clean and shiny, stop polishing even if you're still seeing dark residue on your cloth.
 Taking heed of this advice will help you preserve the plating on silverplated pieces.

 - Wash again: Wash the piece again as noted above and dry with a lint-free cloth.
 Items not used for food consumption can be waxed with a thin coat of microcrystalline wax to further protect against tarnishing if desired.

 For smaller pieces of silver, like flatware or jewelry, some people swear by a non-chemical cleaning method accomplished using common household ingredients.
 By combining liquid fabric softener, salt and tepid water in an aluminum pan, a solution can be concocted to soak silverware clean.

 The amount of ingredients used depends on the size of the pan you are employing.
-For a 9 x 13-inch pan, add a couple of inches of water first, sprinkle enough salt to cover the bottom of the pan (about 1/4 cup) and then add about half a capful of liquid fabric softener.
+For a 9x13-inch pan, add a couple of inches of water first, sprinkle enough salt to cover the bottom of the pan (about 1/4 cup) and then add about half a capful of liquid fabric softener.
 The water should be a little cloudy after you add the fabric softener.
-(My mother tried this omitting the fabric softener using just salt in a glass pan lined with alumuinum foil, and that worked pretty well too.)
+Omitting the fabric softener using just salt in a glass pan lined with aluminum foil works pretty well, too.

 After soaking for about 15 minutes, check your progress.
 Soak for another 15 minutes if needed.
 Remove each piece from solution as soon as the tarnish dissolves, rinse with clean water and thoroughly dry with a soft cloth.
 Any residual tarnish can easily be removed using a silver polishing cloth available at most drug and grocery stores.